boutell/tome/README.md

 ## Commands

-* Keyboard select by holding down shift with up, down, left, right (TODO: might not work on a Mac, ugh)
+* Type stuff
+* Move around with arrow keys
+* Keyboard select by pressing ESC, then moving around with arrow keys (can press ESC again if you change your mind)
 * Cut, copy, paste with control-X, control-C, control-V
 * "Find" with control-F, type prompt and press Enter, or ESC to skip
 * "Find Again" with control-G